 There are five sections in the test: reasoning, letter checking, number distance, odd one out, and symbol rotation.

 You do the test on a computer, using touch screen techniques to answer the questions.
+The test lasts 30 minutes.
 There are practice tests on their website in Joining the Army.

 View SNIPEF’s Plumbing Apprenticeships Scotland page for general information about apprenticeships in plumbing.

 Use the online BPEC Practice Aptitude Test to help you prepare for qualification tests.